-The 1911 Census shows that the family still live at the same address.
-Hugh Jones is now 19 years of age and employed as a Blacksmith.
-There are now three additional members of the family: William Henry Jones aged 10, Ellen Grace Jones aged 7 and Ceridwen aged 19 months.
+The 1911 Census shows that the family still lived at the same address.
+Hugh Jones was then 19 years of age and employed as a Blacksmith.
+There were three additional members of the family: William Henry Jones aged 10, Ellen Grace Jones aged 7 and Ceridwen aged 19 months.

 During 1913 Hugh Jones married Catherine Parry and they lived at 3 Old Quay, Greenfield, Flintshire.
 On 16 November 1914 he enlisted with the Royal Welsh Fusiliers at The Drill Hall, Halkyn Street, Holywell.